 In 2007 Eurostar’s Temple Mills depot and engineeering centre opened on a site immediately north of New Spitalfields Market.

 A swathe of Temple Mills was scarred by construction work on the Channel Tunnel rail link and the entire southern half of the locality was then transformed for the 2012 Olympic Games.
 Derelict land was reclaimed, factories and warehouses were flattened, as were social housing, a travellers’ site and students’ accommodation in the surprisingly hilly area around Clays Lane – a road now erased from the face of the earth.
 The photo above, taken in February 2007, shows the demolition of houses on Trafford Close in advance of the Olympics.

 Most of the area once occupied by the Temple Mills wagon works, sidings and goods sheds has now metamorphosed into East Village, with Westfield Stratford City to the south and Stratford International station between the two.
-Since the Olympics the vicinity has been called Chobham Manor.

 Postal districts: E10, E15 and E20